shafakyildiz/react-todo/README.md

 React todo application

-ContextAPI and reducer logic is used in the project.
+ContextAPI and reducers are used in the project.

 Hooks used: useState, useEffect, useRef, useContext